Unit 23 Rifle Mule Deer: Hunt Overview

 Mule deer live in nearly every habitat type within unit 23.
 The unit is diverse and large.
 Overall mule deer populations in GMU 23 are well below their historic averages primarily due to prolonged drought conditions and an ever changing environment.
 In recent years precipitation has improved, benefitting the mule deer of Central, Arizona.
 The unit at times appears never-ending with great vehicular access to many unfettered wild areas.
 It is country that draws you in with curiosity and reveals enough to always pique your interest.

-The Northern and high elevation portions of the unit are made up primarily of Ponderoas Pine dominated forests, below the Mogollon Rim and parts of the Sierra Ancha Mountains.
+The Northern and high elevation portions of the unit are made up primarily of Ponderosa Pine dominated forests, below the Mogollon Rim and parts of the Sierra Ancha Mountains.
 Lower elevation and Southerly sloped are predominately Piñon-Juniper landscapes.
 Drier and more exposed sloped tend towards either Prickly Pear and grass or Shrub Live Oak and Mazanita biomes.

 What does it take to draw a 23 Mule Deer permit for Residents and Non-Residents?

-November Mule Deer tags for unit 23 in 2020 took from 4-10 Bonus Points to secure in most cases.
+November Mule Deer tags for unit 23 took from 4-10 Bonus Points to secure in most cases.
 With no Bonus Points the draw odds were roughly 8.5%.

 How do the 23 rifle Mule deer hunts compare to other draw rifle tags?

-The 2021 Arizona Deer Draw Deadline is 6/8/2021.
+The Arizona Deer Draw Deadline is the second Tuesday in June annually.
 Do not miss out on your opportunity to hunt Arizona!